Gertrude Olmstead: Career

 Olmstead was born in Chicago, Illinois, and was noticed after winning a 5,900-entrant contest to represent "The Spirit of America" at the 1920 Elks Club national convention.
 The victory included an opportunity to receive a $10,000 one-year contract to appear in films.

 Olmstead initially was signed by Universal Motion Picture company.
 Her first film was Tipped Off (1920), following which she became the leading lady in western films that starred Hoot Gibson.
 She appeared in her first credited film role in the 1921 film The Fox.
 She obtained several more roles that same year, appearing in nine films in 1921, and another five in 1922.
 She appeared in 17 more films by the time she received what is today her best-known role, opposite Rudolph Valentino in the 1925 film Cobra.

 Throughout the silent film era her career thrived.
 From 1925 through 1929 she appeared in twenty eight films, most often portraying the heroine.
 With the advent of sound film her career stalled, and she retired from acting in 1929.

 Personal life and death

-In 1926 she met MGM director Robert Z. Leonard and they were married in Santa Barbara on June 8 of that year.
-Leonard and Olmstead remained married until his death in 1968.
+In 1926 she met MGM director Robert Z. Leonard and they were married in Santa Barbara on June 8.
+Leonard and Olmstead remained married until he died in 1968.

 After Leonard's death, Olmstead remained in the Los Angeles area, and died in Beverly Hills on January 18, 1975.
 She is interred at Glendale's Forest Lawn Memorial Park Cemetery, near her husband.